 How to Check a Car’s Cambelt & See If It Needs Changing

-The cambelt, or timing belt as it’s also known, is a crucial part of any vehicle.
+In this article we will have a look how to Check the cambelt or timing belt on a used car as it can be the difference between a great buy and happy owner a huge repair bill or write off.
 It plays a massive part in effortlessly making your engine work in the complex way that it does, and it’s really important that you keep it in check if you want the best for your car in the long run.
 Typical cost of replacement varies between £380 – £1000 Whether you’re buying a used car and looking at how to check the condition of the cambelt, or you’re simply maintaining your own, it’s always a smart thing to do.
 When buying a used vehicle you want to make sure timing belt has been replaced or it has evidence of replacement like invoice, book vehicle inspection with us.

 How a Cambelt/Timing Belt Works